 It is never too late or too early to re-write your autobiography.

-Every story I’ve ever read by a student was centered around overcoming various obstacles – either in their family, environment, social and/or emotional.
+Every story I’ve ever read by a student centered on overcoming obstacles in their family, environment, social, and/or emotional life.

 What is different in each story is what that event meant to the child.